DingoOz/piicodev_servo_example/README.md

 # piicodev_servo_example
 An example of using the piicodev PCA9685 servo driver with the Raspberry Pi Pico using Arduino.

 This example sweeps two servos attached to pin headers 1 and 2 on the board.
+[In the code pins 1 are servonum == 3, and the pins for servo 2 silkscreened on the board are servonum == 2]

 The piicodev servo control board is made by Core Electronics.
 The sample code provided is for Python only.
 This repo includes C based Arduino.